 IV.
 HEALTH AND SAFETY GUIDANCE - Responsive

-Students who feel ill or have symptoms not due to a pre-existing underlying chronic health condition are required to stay home.
-MTC Faculty and staff have a responsibility to immediately direct a student to go home if the student is experiencing symptoms of COVID-19.
-Faculty and staff are then to notify SDS at 803.732.5201 so that appropriate actions can be initiated quickly.
+Students who: feel ill or have symptoms not due to a pre-existing underlying chronic health condition, have been in close contact with someone who recently tested positive for COVID-19, have been asked to quarantine, are waiting on COVID-19 test results, or have tested positive for COVID-19, should not report to campus.
+MTC faculty and staff have a responsibility to immediately direct a student to go home if the student is experiencing symptoms of COVID-19.
+The student, faculty, and staff are then to notify SDS at 803.732.5201 so that appropriate actions can be initiated quickly.

 Confirmed or suspected cases of COVID-19 will be managed according to the College’s Exposure Protocol.
 Actions outlined in the protocol include, when appropriate, coordinating with DHEC to determine course of action and follow-up based upon CDC guidance, coordinating additional cleaning and sanitizing, making appropriate internal notifications to those who may have had an exposure, and managing the return to campus process.